D4D4¶

 It’s back!
 But now only once.
 It seems like it aligns the end of

-can start on a 32-bit boundary.
+main.o so that mod.o can start on a 32-bit boundary.
 Ok, maybe

 this makes sense.
 So let’s take a look at the compiler’s output

 directly.
-Here’s main.o
+Here’s main.o:

 00000028 <one>: